yodrew/ad/content/faq.md

 - _Isn't total darkness unnatural?
 Wouldn't we normally be exposed to stars and moon at night?_

-    No, not often.
-Our natural habitat is tropical forest, whose floor is totally dark at night.
+    Is shelter unnatural?
+Large uncovered windows are very recent in popular architecture.
+Most traditional shelter, civilized and indigenous, is dark or darkenable and regularly darkened.

-    Furthermore, when people are in shock, exhausted, or emotionally overwhelmed, they instinctively seek shelter alone and cover their eyes with their hands.
+    When people are in shock, exhausted, or emotionally overwhelmed, they instinctively seek shelter in solitude and cover their eyes with their hands.
 A darkroom retreat is merely an extended expression of this instinct in extreme cases.

     Which are epidemic.